Inherent electro-optic Kerr rotation: Reflection matrix for 2D and semi-infinite systems

-We will later follow a similar procedure for the $z > 0$ region and use appropriate boundary conditions to determine the Kerr rotation.
-This will be carried out separately for the 2D and semi-infinite systems, yielding two matrices $F$ and $G$ that define the set of equations:
+We will later follow a similar procedure for the \eq{z > 0} region and use appropriate boundary conditions to determine the Kerr rotation.
+This will be carried out separately for the 2D and semi-infinite systems, yielding two matrices \eq{F} and \eq{G} that define the set of equations: